Frequently used terms

 You must re-declare your compliance to The Pensions Regulator every three years.
 If you are not automatically re-enrolling staff, you must submit your re-declaration by the day before the date of the third anniversary of your original declaration of compliance; if you are re-enrolling staff, you must submit your re-declaration within two months of your chosen re-enrolment date.

 The date on which you must automatically re-enrol any member of staff who left your QWPS.
 You are free to choose your re-enrolment date but it must fall within a period of time three months either side of the third anniversary of your original staging date.
 If you are automatically re-enrolling staff, your re-enrolment date will also determine the date you have to re-declare your compliance to The Pensions Regulator.

-The date by which you, as an employer, are expected to have met your statutory auto enrolment requirements.
-The staging date is based on the number of workers in your largest PAYE scheme on 1 April 2012.
-The staging date is not the date you start doing something about auto enrolment, it’s the date you are expected to have finished putting everything in place – and that may mean starting up to a year beforehand.
+The date by which employers were expected to have met their statutory auto enrolment requirements.
+The staging date was based on the number of workers in the employers’ largest PAYE scheme on 1 April 2012.
+The staging date wasn’t the date employers were expected to start doing something about auto enrolment, it was the date they were expected to have finished putting everything in place – which could mean starting up to a year beforehand.

 How can One Financial Solutions help you?

 One Financial Solutions is here to help you.
 We can help you plan and implement everything necessary to ensure you comply with the new legislation and fulfil your legal obligations.

 If you already have a workplace pension scheme we’ll review it to make sure it can be used and will recommend any changes that may be needed.
 If you need a new scheme we’ll find one for you and, as a truly independent firm of financial advisers, we’ll make sure the scheme we recommend is selected from the entire market and is the one that is best for both you and your staff.

 More than that, if you’d like us to administer the entire scheme for you, we can do that too.